Skip to main content

 Written by Christine Nicholls

-Updated over a week ago
+Updated over 4 months ago

-Overview of the Number line task
+Overview of the number line task

-The Number line task lets learners drag and drop labels onto a number line.
+The number line task lets learners drag and drop labels onto a number line.

 Example number line task where learners are asked to place weights of things (e.g. Charlie the dog 6kg, Judah the elephant 720kg) on a number line of their perceived weight on the moon.

-When should I use a Number line task?
+When to use a number line task

 Number line is of course suited to mathematical concepts.
 But, because you can set the scale as an author, you can also use it for many ranking or comparison-type skills.